-A century on, our Memorial is the centre of national commemoration for Australia’s involvement in conflict, telling the stories of Australia’s service men and women and their experiences in war – and more recently in, peacekeeping and humanitarian operations.
+More than a century on, our Memorial is the centre of national commemoration for Australia’s involvement in conflict, telling the stories of Australia’s servicemen and servicewomen and their experiences in war – and more recently in peacekeeping and humanitarian operations.

 However, the stories of the 100,000 Australian veterans who have served in the past three decades remain mostly untold.

-Through the modernisation and expansion of our galleries and buildings, we will tell the continuing story of Australia’s contemporary contribution to a better world through the eyes of those who have served in modern conflicts.
+Through the modernisation and expansion of our galleries and buildings we will tell the continuing story of Australia’s contemporary contribution to a better world.
 In doing so, we will connect the spirit of our past, present and future for generations to come.